tbknl/specified/README.md

 	 - `interface(schema)`: Accepts object that follow the specified schema (see below). an interface spec is, in contrast to the object spec, non-strict by default.
 	 - `map(keySpec, valueSpec)`: Accepts objects of which all keys are according to `keySpec` and all values according to `valueSpec`.
 	 - `instance(classCtor)`: Accepts instances of the specified class.
-	 - `dateString` (DEPRECATED): Accepts anything convertable to a date and returns a Date instance.
 	 - `numeric`: Accepts anything that is convertible to a number.
 	 - `booleanKey({ truthy: string[], falsy?: string[] })`: Interprets strings as boolean values.